Flax Seeds – Benefits, Side Effects, and Weight Loss

 It is no surprise as they offer plenty of health benefits.
 When we look at the benefits of flaxseeds, weight loss is one of the most significant benefits.
 However, there are many other benefits that we will discuss in detail.

-In this article, we will learn what flax seeds are, where they come from, the many benefits they offer, how they help in weight loss, if they have any side effects, and the different ways you can eat them.
+This article explains what flax seeds are, where they come from, the many benefits they offer, how they help in weight loss, any side effects and the different ways you can eat them.

-Flax seed comes from the flax plant, which is grown in countries all over Asia, Europe, as well as the Mediterranean.
-These seeds are usually golden yellow to reddish-brown in colour and contain phytoestrogens, which is very similar to estrogen.
-Flaxseeds also contain oil and soluble fibre.
+Flaxseed comes from the flax plant that grows in countries all over Asia, Europe, and the Mediterranean.
+These seeds are usually golden yellow to reddish-brown and contain phytoestrogen, which is very similar to estrogen.
+Flaxseeds also have oil and soluble fibre.

-Today, the flax plant is mostly cultivated for the seeds, which are rich in Omega-3 fatty acids and fibre.
-Thanks to this, flaxseeds have become extremely popular in the health food scene in recent years, with experts even naming it as a superfood that should be included in our daily diet.
+Today, the flax plant is cultivated mainly for its seeds, rich in Omega-3 fatty acids and fibre.
+Thanks to this, flaxseeds have become extremely popular as a health food in recent years.
+Experts even call it a superfood and advise including them in our daily diet.

-It is clear to see that flaxseed benefits are numerous, and regular consumption can boost our physical and mental health.
-In fact, these seeds have become so popular that they have even been added to pet foods.
+Flaxseed benefits are numerous.
+Regular consumption can boost our physical and mental health.
+These seeds have become so popular that they have even been added to pet foods.

-Considering all this, it’s no wonder that the flax plant itself is referred to as Linum usitatissimum, which means “the most useful” in Latin.
-Flax seeds are also known as alasi, aliviraaii, common flax, brown-seeded flax and more.
+Considering all this, it’s no wonder that the flax plant itself is referred to as Linum usitatissimum, meaning “the most useful” in Latin.
+Flax seeds are also known as Alasi, Aliviraaii, common flax, brown-seeded flax etc.

 Flax plants are one of the oldest cultivated crops and are of two different types – brown and golden.
 However, both are equally nutritious.